curiefense/curiefense/SECURITY.md

 # Vulnerability Disclosure Process for Curiefense

-The Government of Canada is committed to protecting the security and integrity of the COVID Alert service and the information and data that it processes.
-COVID Alert has been built in the open to increase trust and confidence in the service, and to create more opportunities for others to help to improve the service.
+The Curiefense maintainers are committed to protecting the security and integrity of this project.

 ## Submitting a vulnerability you’ve found